-- Fatigue with occasional fevers and a general sense of not being well are frequent.
+- Fatigue with occasional fever and a general sense of not being well are frequent.

-- There is pain and stiffness upon arising that last at least 30 minutes.
+- There is pain and stiffness upon arising that lasts at least 30 minutes.

 There is no simple definitive diagnostic test for RA.
 There are blood tests that can look for certain antibodies associated with RA.
 Other blood tests may look for white blood cell count or other measures looking for increased inflammation.
 In some cases, X-rays or other images may be required.

-The University Spine Center recommends several concurrent treatments for managing RA including:
+University Spine Center recommends several concurrent treatments for managing RA, including:

 There are many new and promising medications to treat RA.
-One group is called disease-modifying antirheumatic drugs (DMARDs) which can help slow RA by changing or modifying the nature of the disease process.
-Another new type of drug for RA are biologic response modifiers or “biologics,” which are genetically engineered medications to reduce inflammation.
+One group is called disease-modifying antirheumatic drugs (DMARDs), which can help slow RA by changing or modifying the nature of the disease process.
+Biologic response modifiers, or “biologics,” are another new type of drug for RA.
+They are genetically engineered medications to reduce inflammation.